-David is an experienced and compassionate personal injury attorney who manages the Stafford, Virginia office of Allen & Allen.
+David is an experienced and compassionate personal injury attorney who manages the Stafford and Fredericksburg offices of Allen & Allen.
 His legal career has focused almost exclusively on personal injury law, including car accidents, motorcycle accidents, pedestrian accidents, and slip and fall cases.
 He dedicates himself to shielding injured people from unfair and unsympathetic treatment from insurance companies.

 David has an “AV Preeminent” rating (the highest available) from the Martindale-Hubbell attorney listing service.
 He has litigated a broad range of matters in various areas of personal injury law in both state and federal court, and he has even successfully argued cases before the Virginia Supreme Court.